 Cards, Flowers, and Chocolates

-The most popular Valentine’s Day gifts are, of course, cards, chocolates, and flowers.
+The most popular gifts are, of course, cards, chocolates, and flowers.
 The first written Valentines appeared in the 15th century.
 The oldest known valentine that still exists today is the note written by Charles, Duke of Orleans (as it was already mentioned).
 In a few years, King Henry V asked a writer John Lydgate to create a valentine poem for Catherine of Valois.
-By the middle of the 18th century, the tradition of exchanging handwritten notes on Valentine’s Day became rather popular.
+By the middle of the 18th century, the tradition of exchanging handwritten notes on this day became rather popular.
 And of course, with the appearance of ready-made printed cards at the beginning of the 20th-century valentines became accessible to anyone.
 In the USA Esther A. Howland is known as the “Mother of the Valentine.”
 She began selling handmade valentines in the middle of the 19th century.

 She made beautiful scrap cards with ribbons, lace and colorful picture

-Nowadays, Valentine’s Day is the second largest card-sending holiday of the year after Christmas.
+Nowadays, this day is the second largest card-sending holiday of the year after Christmas.
 Interestingly, 85% of Valentine cards are purchased by women.
 The most popular images on Valentine’s cards are hearts, roses, and cupids.
 Not everyone could come up with a nice Valentine’s Day greeting to express love for their sweetheart, so in the 18th century, a book with Valentine’s Day poems was published in London.
 The name of the book is “The New English Valentine Writer or the High Road to Love; for both Sexes.
 Containing a Complete Set of Valentines.”